simbricks/simbricks/doc/index.rst

 ..
-  Copyright 2022 Max Planck Institute for Software Systems, and National University of Singapore
+  Copyright 2026 Max Planck Institute for Software Systems, National University of Singapore, and SimBricks UG (haftungsbeschraenkt) ..
-..
   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the